agenda/agenda/README.md

 ## Defining Job Processors

-Before you can use a job, you must define its processing behavior.
+Before you can use a job, you must define it's processing behavior.

 ### define(jobName, fn, [options])